johnfedoruk/bangular/aio/content/guide/architecture.md

 <br class="clear">

-Every Angular app has at least one NgModule class, [the _root module_](guide/bootstrapping "Bootstrapping"), conventionally named `AppModule`.
+Every Bangular app has at least one NgModule class, [the _root module_](guide/bootstrapping "Bootstrapping"), conventionally named `AppModule`.

 While the _root module_ may be the only module in a small application, most apps have many more